What is (was) the Freedom Academy?

 What happened after is perhaps a testament to both the virtues and weakness of our democratic processes.
 After the bill fizzled in the House, it was reintroduced in the Senate Judiciary Committee — again with bipartisan support — in 1959.
 Although it was met with great support, the House Un-American Activities Committee (ironically enough) resisted it, as did several government agencies like the Justice and State Departments, which didn’t see the need for a new agency competing with their resources and mandates.
 Ultimately, the combination of political climate, agency turf-protecting, and disagreements about how to combat psychological warfare in ways compatible with democracy won the day, and the Freedom Academy never became a reality.

 When I first read this history, I was fascinated.
-I’m an Assistant Dean and Senior Lecturer at the Yale Jackson School of Global Affairs, where I teach a class called Russian Intelligence, Information Warfare, and Social Media.
+I’m a Senior Lecturer at the Yale Jackson School of Global Affairs, where I teach a class called Russian Intelligence, Information Warfare, and Social Media.
 I’m also a lawyer and the former Dean of Admissions at Yale Law School.
 And before that, I was a Special Agent in the counterintelligence division of the FBI.
 The Freedom Academy brought together my interests in foreign affairs, law and policy, and counterintelligence.

 I loved the idea of a knowledge hub where people from all backgrounds convened to learn about how adversaries were manipulating their perceptions and society and empowering them to respond in ways that strengthen our democratic and social fabric.
 Sort of a “citizen’s academy” for democracy.
 For a brief time I wondered if such a program could be created as a center at a university — but working at one myself, I know that universities are primarily research institutions, and were ill-suited to the broad-based, practical purpose the Freedom Academy envisioned.